-H - Breathing - The most basic instruction about breathing is to not hold your breath while you are practicing the warm ups or the Tai Chi basics.
-Next we want everyone to learn to breath using their mid-section muscles etc. We want to avoid just using the chest and upper body to breath.
+H - Breathing - The most basic instruction about breathing is to not hold your breath while you are practicing the warm-ups or the Tai Chi basics.
+Next, we want everyone to learn to breathe using their mid-section muscles, etc. We want to avoid just using the chest and upper body to breathe.
 The purpose is that deep, soft, continuous belly breathing will help a lot in the goal to relax the body and mind.
-We start often with Natural Breathing which is expanding mid-section on the inhale and pulling the mid-section inward on the exhale.
-We also develop the opposite which is called Reverse Breathing.
-It is still using the mid section but on the inhale you pull the stomach inward and on the exhale you let the mid-section expand.
-Timing the breath with Tai Chi movements are not a priority but when one can move well enough, it is best to do the basic one arm silk reeling movement timed with the breath.
-It is not a hard rule, but in general one inhales when the arms go up or out and you exhale when the arms come down or inward.
-Timing the breath with movement or rather the movement with the breath can be done eventually but will take a while to develop.
+We start often with Natural Breathing which is expanding the mid-section on the inhale and pulling the mid-section inward on the exhale.
+We also developed the opposite, which is called Reverse Breathing.
+It is still using the mid-section expand.
+Timing the breath with Tai Chi movements are not a priority, but when one can move well enough, it is best to do the basic one-arm silk reeling movement timed with the breath.
+It is not a hard rule, but in general, one inhales when the arms go up or out, and you exhale when the arms come down or inward.
+Timing the breath with movement or, rather the movement with the breath can be done eventually but will take a while to develop.